INFORMSJoC/2021.0094/README.md

 ## Requirements
 For these experiments, the following requirments should be satisfied
+* a PC with at least 16 GB RAM
 * C++ run on Windows 10 (with SDK higher than 10.0.150630.0)
-* CPLEX 12.80 Acamidic version
+* CPLEX 12.80 Academic version.
-* a PC with at least 16 GB RAM.

 ## Results
 The results for each instance, involving the fleet size of rolling stocks, ATT (unit: second), value of objective function, CPU time and optimality gap, are involved in [results](results) by "NO BRS", "Randomly solution", "LSM" and "ILM", as presented in Table 11.